mikependon/RepoDB.NET/pages/features/bulkoperations.md

 #### When to use the Batch and Bulk Operations?

 There is no standard of when to use what.
-It all depends on your situation (i.e.: Network Latency, Data, No of Columns, etc).
+It all depends on your situation (i.e.: Network LatencyData, No. of Columns, Type of Data, etc).

-The pros of using bulk operation is the maximum performance, however, it also keeps blocking the target table while being under the bulk operations transaction.
-It might trigger a deadlock if not handled properly by the developers.
+The pros of using a bulk operation is maximum performance, however, it keeps blocking the underlying table while being under the context of bulk operation transaction.
+Therefore, it might trigger a deadlock if not handled by the developers properly.

-> We highly recommend to use the batch operations if the number of rows you are working is less than or equal 1000, beyond than that, we highly recommend to always use the bulk operations.
+> We highly recommend to use the bulk operations if the data sets you are working is beyond 1000, otherwhise, just use the [batch](/feature/batchoperations) operations.